 |Andazi||–||I don’t know|

 |Ndiya kuthanda||–||I love you|

 |Amashumi amabine anesibini||–||twenty-two|

-Xhosa seems like a difficult language to learn, particularly if you consider the click sounds for spoken Xhosa.
+The Black Panther movie’s Xhosa seems like a difficult language to learn.
+Particularly if you consider the click sounds for spoken Xhosa.
 You do not need to learn a language to have your documents translated.
 We at Day Translations provide accurate translations of African languages, be they medical, legal, business or certified translation services.
 You can get in touch with us by phone or email 24/7.

 Image Copyright: lorenzot81 / 123RF Stock Photo